bottkars/PIVPosh/README.md

 # PIVShell
-PPIVShell is a Powershell integration of the Pivotal (Download) API it allows you to Dynamically retrieve content from Pivotal Network
+PIVShell is a Powershell integration of the Pivotal (Download) API it allows you to Dynamically retrieve content from Pivotal Network